aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 * Basic Templates and unit tests to check that CloudFormation templates are covering the data
 * Go through https://github.com/awslabs/serverless-application-model with tests/sample inputs and outputs.
-* Create an example AWS Lambda Project with aws cdk and test the generated CloudFormation code
+* Create an example AWS Lambda Project with AWS CDK and test the generated CloudFormation code

 ## Expected Results